tobi-or-not-tobi/spartacus-bloomreach-adapter-poc/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-We leverage a public backend for SAP commerce cloud and Bloomreach without any support.
-There are a few things of importance:

-- Bloomreach isn't (yet) setup with CORS, so need to workaround that locally (proxy or browser settings).
-- The Commerce API doesn't have a ssl certificate, so you need to accept the website to not being secure.

 ## Known issues

 - The Bloomreach spa-sdk throws an error at startup which prevents the first run.
 You need to make a change in the code base to successfully open the page
 - A warning is thrown regarding the Bloomreach spa-sdk lib is shipped with depenendencies that cannot be fully optimized.
+- The Commerce API doesn't have a ssl certificate, so you need to accept the website to not being secure.